marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/isiostatend.rst

 IS_IOSTAT_END --- Test for end-of-file value
 ********************************************

-.. index:: IS_IOSTAT_END

-.. index:: IOSTAT, end of file
+.. index:: IS_IOSTAT_END, IOSTAT, end of file

 .. function:: IS_IOSTAT_END(I)